graphql/graphql-spec/spec/Section 3 -- Type System.md

   definition does not provide a default value, the input object field definition's default value should be used.

-* If the input object is a Oneof Input Object:
+Further, if the input object is a Oneof Input Object, the following additional rules apply:

+* If the input object literal or unordered map does not contain exactly one entry, an error must be thrown.

+* If the single entry in the input object literal or unordered map is {null}, an error must be thrown.

 * If the coerced unordered map does not contain exactly one entry, an error must be thrown.

 * If the value of the single entry in the coerced unordered map is {null}, an error must be thrown.

 Following are examples of input coercion for an input object type with a `String` field `a` and a required (non-null) `Int!` field `b`: